npm Application Analysis

 When including open-source javascript components in an application, the dependencies are often obfuscated during the packaging process and end up modified in the final deployed artifacts.
 When this happens, the IQ scanners may be unable to identify the open-source components using binary fingerprinting.
 The following options should be considered to get an accurate analysis of the open-source components being used:

-- As mentioned above, consider deleting the node_modules before scanning to remove any cached projects that will not be included in the final application
+As mentioned above, delete the node_modules before scanning to remove any cached projects that will not be included in the final application

 Direct and Transitive Dependencies